behzadh/FacebookMarketplaceRecommendationRankingSystem/README.md

 > This project has two types of tabular and image datasets.

 - Cleaning tabular dataset:
-    - Product information are stored in 'Products.csv' file.
-The produucts details includs 'index', 'id', 'product_name', 'category', 'product_description', 'price', 'location'.
+    - Product information is stored in the 'Products.csv' file.
+The products details include 'index', 'id', 'product_name', 'category', 'product_description', 'price', 'location'.
         - id: is a unique product id
-        - product_name: stores three informaton, product name, location and, Gumtree (which is a neme of trading website in the UK).
-The location has a sparate column and the Gumtree does not add any value to the product name, there for this variable has been ruduced to have only the product name.
+        - product_name: stores three pieces of information, product name, location and, Gumtree (which is the name of a trading website in the UK).
+The location has a separate column and word Gumtree do not add any value to the product name, there for this variable has been reduced to have only the product name.
-        - category: mainly stores two info, catagory of the products and extra details regarding the product cotegory.
-This variable also has been defided to two sections.
+        - category: mainly stores two pieces of info, the category of the products and extra details regarding the product category.
+This variable also has been defined to two sections.
-        - product_description: includs the description for each product.
+        - product_description: include the description for each product.
         - price: which has around 285 null values.
-However since we do not need the price value for our project we keep them for our analysis for now
+However, since we do not need the price value for our project we keep them for our analysis for now
         - location: stores the location of products

-- Claining image data sets:
+- Cleaning image data sets:
-    - We have 12668 images for Facebook Marketing RRS project which all come with different sizes.
-Around 90.6% of the images have pixel size of greater than 512, ~9.2% have pixel ranges between 256 and 512 and, only ~0.2% of the images have less than 256 pixels.
+    - We have 12668 images for Facebook Marketing RRS project which all come in different sizes.
+Around 90.6% of the images have a pixel size greater than 512, ~9.2% have pixel ranges between 256 and 512 and, only ~0.2% of the images have less than 256 pixels.

-    - In order to clean our image datset we need to first resize the images with the final size of 64 x 64 pixels to reduce the computing time and have a unique shape.
-The following function will be used for the reszing them:
+    - To clean our image datset we need to first resize the images with the final size of 64 x 64 pixels to reduce the computing time and have a unique shape.
+The following function will be used for the resizing them:
     ```python
     def resize_image(self, final_size, im):